 e.
 Billing and Claims Record Maintenance Requirement.
-Records documenting the audit trail of adjudicated claims a.
-Method of payments -- MMIS (select one):

-(including supporting documentation) are maintained by the Medicaid agency, the operating agency (if applicable), and providers of waiver services for a minimum period of 3 years as required in 45 CFR §92.42.
+Records documenting the audit trail of adjudicated claims (including supporting documentation) are maintained by the Medicaid agency, the operating agency (if applicable), and providers of waiver services for a minimum period of 3 years as required in 45 CFR §92.42.